-At Stanley Black & Decker, our commitment to sustainability efforts are critical to the way in which we operate, particularly with regard to climate, waste and water.
+At Stanley Black & Decker, our commitment to environmental sustainability remains core to the way we operate, particularly with regard to climate, waste and water.

-Our 2030 targets of becoming better than carbon neutral (what we call carbon positive), achieving zero waste to landfill and sustainable water use across our operations reflects our long-standing commitment to make a lasting, positive change for our communities and the world we share.
+Our 2030 targets of becoming better than carbon neutral (what we call carbon positive), achieving zero waste to landfill (ZWTL) and ensuring sustainable water use across our operations continues to reflect our long-standing commitment to make a lasting, positive change for our communities and the world.

 U.N.
 Sustainable Development Goals

-Sustainability is a fundamental part of our culture.
-We work actively toward cleaner water, minimizing waste generation, landfilling and reducing our greenhouse gas emissions—goals we urge our people and partners to share.
+Sustainability is an integral part of our culture.
+We work actively toward cleaner water, curtailing waste generation and landfilling, and reducing our greenhouse gas emissions—goals we encourage all to share.

 "Our sustainability strategy no longer simply seeks to reduce negative impact, but to positively impact the environment through our operations."

 ACTIONS TO 2030 GOAL**